pjotrp/bioruby-alignment/README.md

   seq4.distance(seq7).should == 19.387756600000003
 ```

+There are methods for finding sibling nodes, splitting the tree, and
-more examples can be found in the tests and features.
-The underlying
+locating sequences on the same branch.
+More examples can be found in
+the tests and features.
+The underlying implementation of Bio::Tree is
-implementation of Bio::Tree is that of BioRuby.
-We have added an OOP
+that of BioRuby.
+We have added an OOP layer for traversing the tree by
-layer for traversing the tree by injecting methods into the BioRuby
+injecting methods into the BioRuby object itself.
-object itself.

 ### Alignment marking/masking/editing